karlgroves/a11y-conformance-statement-templates/README.md

-# a11y-conformance-statement-templates
+# Accessibility Conformance Statement Templates

-A handful of HTML-based accessibility conformance statements, based on Section 508 and WCAG
+This repository holds a handful of HTML-based conformance statements for Section 508 and WCAG.
+Eventually I'd like to add others and/ or translated versions.